bluefroguk1/empire-dump/content/Wiki/Titles/Voice of the Twin Roses.md

 So too the Cold Sun pales to naught
 Against the blaze of Dawn
-The Tale of Yulia and the Heart of Ser Claudia Lovelorn Once upon a time, upon the misty moors of Weirwater, there lived a young draughir enchantress of much Ambition.
+The Tale of Yulia and the Heart of Ser Claudia Lovelorn Once upon a time, upon the misty moors of [[Weirwater]], there lived a young [[Draughir|draughir]] enchantress of much [[Ambition]].
 She loved her Nation.
 She loved Winter.
 And she loved her pack.
-In Anvil town, she met Yulia Kasimiova Voronov, [[Senator]] for Miekarova and a fiery Varushkan Throne candidate, who was also lit with the fire of Ambition.
+In [[Anvil]] town, she met Yulia Kasimiova Voronov, [[Senator]] for [[Miekarova]] and a fiery Varushkan [[Throne]] candidate, who was also lit with the fire of [[Ambition]].
 They began a dance of courtship that would continue for the next few years.
 Then, she was Enchantress Claudia and she was heir apparent of House Remys.
-She was dedicated deeply to the learning and application of Winter magic.
-She even rose up to create the position of [[Imperial Necromancer]] – someone who could advise on matters beyond the Labyrinth, guide Imperial citizens in matters regarding Whispers Through the Black Gate.
+She was dedicated deeply to the learning and application of [[Winter magic]].
+She even rose up to create the position of [[Imperial Necromancer]] – someone who could advise on matters beyond the Labyrinth, [[Guide|guide]] Imperial citizens in matters regarding [[Whispers through the Black Gate|Whispers Through the Black Gate]].
 But there in lay dangers of the soul.
-The Eater of Love, a heinous construct that roamed from within the Labyrinth reached into the Anvil regio during the Autumn of 384 and struck at the Lady Claudia and her family.
+The Eater of Love, a heinous construct that roamed from within the Labyrinth reached into the [[Anvil]] [[Regio|regio]] during the [[Autumn]] of 384 and struck at the Lady Claudia and her [[Family|family]].
 In its wanton greed, it clawed at their souls, and stole the Love from their hearts.
 They could no longer feel Love, and were told that they would have to learn how to construct and nourish it again.
 Sadly during the same summit, the Heart knew no rest.
-There was a great conjunction, that led the armed assembled of Anvil through the Sentinel Gate.
-Yulia, Courageous as she was, joined her nation upon the field – marching to Zenith, to stop the hateful Druj from enacting shroud magic upon the Empire.
+There was a great conjunction, that led the armed assembled of Anvil through the [[Sentinel Gate]].
+Yulia, Courageous as she was, joined her nation upon the field – marching to [[Zenith]], to stop the hateful [[Druj]] from enacting shroud [[Magic|magic]] upon [[The Empire|the Empire]].
-Yulia returned back through the Sentinel Gate, but mortally wounded.
+Yulia returned back through [[The Sentinel|the Sentinel]] [[Gate]], but mortally wounded.
 She came to the Glory Square to wish her darling farewell.
 There would be no grand Test for them to prove their love to House Remys.
 But their Love would be remembered.
 So in that moment, clasping hands in the Glory Square, Claudia went from Lady to Ser – she sundered her Nobility in order to marry Yulia and be bound together in troth and soul.
-They were married by the Earl of Fools, under the witness of all of Dawn.
+They were married by the [[Earl]] of Fools, under the [[Witness|witness]] of all of Dawn.
 And in the moment of vows, now Ser Claudia felt that Love return to her heart as her darling Yulia slipped into the Labyrinth.
 The Love in her heart that all believed lost to the Eater of Love.
 To regain that which was lost, Claudia made a sacrifice, for the most Wintry of Loves.
 She loves her Nation.
-She knew the Cost.
+She knew the [[Cost]].
 She loves her pack.
-Know that great deeds are eternal.
+Know that great deeds are [[Eternal|eternal]].
 RecentElections|Voice_of_the_Twin_Roses